Enough Words: Allyship Demands Accountability to All Women

 From Skepticism to Action

 My distrust of men may be unshakable, but my trust in women is unwavering.
 Women have led the fight for change, often without the support they deserve.
 They’ve built movements, demanded accountability, and created spaces for equity.
-Their resilience and leadership are proof that even when men fail, progress continues.

 Women have long been at the forefront of movements for justice and equity—not because it’s their responsibility, but because too often, men have failed to step up.
 The fight continues because of you, and it’s time for men to finally take responsibility—not to lead, but to stand with you in dismantling what should never have been allowed to stand.